 Although the Stade Olympique L’Emyrne Vs AS Adema game will go down in history for the sheer volume of goals scored, other games have also seen many goals.
 One of the most significant happened during the FIFA World Cup.

 The highest-scoring game in World Cup history was between Australia and American Samoa on April 11, 2001, when Australia won the game 31-0.
 Australia’s 31-0 victory is the highest-scoring international soccer game ever.

 Like the game between Stade Olympique L’Emyrne and AS Adema that we talked about above, this was far from a usual game.

-Australia were already considered a far stronger team in world soccer than American Samoa, and the fans expected them to dominate the game.
-But American Samoa were handed another disadvantage when they were unable to bring most of their team into Australia to play the game due to visa issues.
+Australia was already considered a far stronger team in world soccer than American Samoa, and the fans expected them to dominate the game.
+But American Samoa was handed another disadvantage when they were unable to bring most of their team into Australia to play the game due to visa issues.

 These restrictions left them relying on mostly youth players, including three 15-year-olds.
 The average age of their team ended up being only 18.
 Afterward, their coach even said some of their players had never even played a full 90 minutes of soccer before!